PablitoCho/Ensemble-Captcha-Breaker-using-CNN/README.md

  ```

 ## Model Architecture
  I refered to the wonderful work from [https://github.com/JasonLiTW/simple-railway-captcha-solver].
 Of course, I modified a littie the original model architecture being fitted in my problem.
-But after couple of times training it, I found my model did not go well.
+But after couples of trial training it, I found my model did not go well.
 Each single digit accuracy was 90%+, but combining all 6 accuracy just around 70%.
 In the original work, one model predicted all 6 digits and the training went based on 6th digit accuracy.
 And I took notice that 6th digit accuracy was almost 100% but others are around 90% more or less.

  And I thought that if I trained 6 models for 6 digits seperately and combined them together like ensemble model.
 The final accuracy would increase significantly.
 And this idea is the key point over my job here.